elyess/k-integrity-guard/readme.txt

 2. Settings page with daily scan and third-party checksum tools.

 == Changelog ==
+= 1.1.0 =
+* Added comprehensive scan history feature with custom database table
+* View all past scans with filtering and sorting options
+* Detailed scan results view showing all file changes
+* Bulk delete and history management actions

 = 1.0.0 =
 * Initial release with scan dashboard, daily scheduling, and third-party checksum tools.

 == Upgrade Notice ==
+= 1.1.0 =
+New scan history feature!
+Track all your integrity scans over time with detailed results.

 = 1.0.0 =
 Initial release.
 Install to start monitoring WordPress core, plugins, and themes.